awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_UTILITYTEXT.md

 Captures the text of non\-SELECT SQL commands run on the database\.

-Query the STL\_UTILITYTEXT table to capture the following subset of SQL statements that were run on the system:
+Query the STL\_UTILITYTEXT view to capture the following subset of SQL statements that were run on the system:
 + ABORT, BEGIN, COMMIT, END, ROLLBACK
 + CALL
 + CANCEL